zepben/evolve-tutorials/tutorials/python_sdk.md

     print(f'Batteries in the feeder {feeder_mrid}: {len(batteries)}')

 ### Creating and Uploading Studies
-Creating and uploading studies to the server using a Script is possible.
+Creating and uploading studies to the server using a script is possible.
 The following example showcases the creation of a very simple study.
-Once the study is created, it is automatically uploaded to the server and can be viewed in the _"Study List"_.
+Once the study is created, it is automatically uploaded to the server and can be viewed in the _Study List_ in the EAS Web Client.

     from geojson import Feature, Point, LineString, FeatureCollection from zepben.eas import Study, EasClient